 The subject property is a 78-acre site that is developed with the North DeKalb Mall, a regional shopping center.
 The Mall was constructed 1965 with 54 stores including a Rich's department store and a Woolworth dime store.
 In 1986, North DeKalb Mall was expanded and renovated with two new anchor stores and renamed Market Square at North DeKalb.
 A movie theater was added in the mid- 1990s.
-In 2016, the anchor store Macy's closed, and a number of smaller retailers have subsequently left the mall.
+In 2016, the anchor store Macy's closed, and several smaller retailers have subsequently left the mall.

-Because the site of the mall is approximately 20 feet lower in grade than Lawrenceville Highway and is located behind the commercial uses that front on North Druid Hills Road, the buildings of the mall currently cannot be seen from either street, and the mall relies on signs for visibility.
+The site of the mall is approximately 20 feet lower in grade than Lawrenceville Highway.
+It was designed and constructed in the manner typical for the time, with a large surface parking in front of all mall buildings.
+The mall is located behind the commercial uses that front on North Druid Hills Road and cannot be seen from this major commercial street, and has no pedestrian or bicycle connections to the neighborhoods to the north of North Druid Hills Road.

+MARTA bus routes 75 and 123 currently make stops within the mall property.

 The floodplain of the South Fork Peachtree Creek is located along the southwest and south borders of the property.
-The applicant has stated that there is an opportunity for a connection at the southern property line for a connection to the PATH trail along South Fork Peachtree Creek.